rust-lang/wg-async/src/vision/status_quo/alan_hates_writing_a_stream.md

    = note: see issue #43122 <https://github.com/rust-lang/rust/issues/43122> for more information
 ```

-After reading about how yield is experimental, and giving up reading the 100+ comments in the linked issue, Alan figures he's just got to implement `Stream` manually.
+After reading about how yield is experimental, and giving up reading the 100+ comments in the [linked issue](https://github.com/rust-lang/rust/issues/43122), Alan figures he's just got to implement `Stream` manually.

 ### Implementing `Stream`

-Implementing a `Stream` means writing async code in a way that doesn't _feel_ like all the other `async` code that the user has already written.
-The user is introduced to writing a `poll` function, which forces these three things into their face:
+Implementing a `Stream` means writing async code in a way that doesn't _feel_ like the `async fn` that Alan has written so far.
+He needs to write a `poll` function and it has a lot of unfamiliar concepts:

 - `Pin`
 - State machines